NicolasMurphy/mass-spectrum-to-audio-converter-monolilth/dev_log.md

 - **Notes:**

   - When I changed the project into a monolith, I hadn't considered the effect this would have on frontend development.
-Created `docker-compose.override.yml` and `frontend/Dockerfile.dev` to ensure separate services for frontend hot reloading, while maintaining the monolith for production deployment
+Created `docker-compose.override.yml`, `frontend/Dockerfile.dev`, and CORS to ensure separate services for frontend hot reloading, while maintaining the monolith for production deployment

 - **Next Steps:**